Nina Tamaki

-Nina Tamaki (玉城 仁菜, Tamaki Nina) is a Japanese voice actress and singer from Okinawa Prefecture, affiliated with Just Pro.
+Nina Tamaki (玉城 仁菜, Tamaki Nina) is a Japanese voice actress from Okinawa Prefecture, affiliated with Just Pro.
 She is known for voicing Maru Niko in Love Kome, Nina Yamada in Blue Reflection Ray, and Matthias Hildesheimer in The Strongest Sage with the Weakest Crest.

 Biography

 Nina Tamaki, a native of Okinawa Prefecture, was born on 29 February 1996.
 Tamaki was educated at Voice Lab Tokyo, allowing her to experience a wide range of auditions.

 In January 2017, Tamaki was cast as Maru Niko in Love Kome.
 In January 2021, she was cast as Matthias Hildesheimer, the main character of The Strongest Sage with the Weakest Crest.
 In March 2021, she was cast as Nina Yamada in Blue Reflection Ray.

 Tamaki recorded a song titled "Nijiyome-chan Hamigami Keikaku" (にじよめちゃん歯みがき計画), and on 15 August 2018, it was released on an independently-published single of the same name, alongside a karaoke version.

 Among Tamakis hobbies are shamisen and the Korean language.